Proto:Streets of Rage 2 (Genesis)

 - Skate's back attack has a strange animation and doesn't move backward at all, making it very hard to hit enemies with.

 - Skate does not have his vault throw.
 His Roller Uppercut can be performed with Forward + B during a front grab, but the final changes it to Back + B only.

 - During Skate's Migraine attack, the enemy turns around for whatever reason.
 It also doesn't knock them down at the end, allowing enemies to be easily stunlocked to death.
 If it kills them early, Skate will finish the move in midair.

 - Galsia and Donovan usually stay out of range of the player and get closer to attack, similarly to the first Streets of Rage.

-- Donovan doesn't have his uppercut attack or his ability to use pipes.
-If he is thrown, he'll change into Galsia as he's flying through the air and revert once he lands.
+- Donovan doesn't have his uppercut attack or his ability to use pipes (pipes being completely absent from the prototype).
+Because Donovan lacks sprites for getting thrown, he'll change into Galsia as he's flying through the air and revert once he lands.

-- Barbon is also mostly intact.
-However, his sprite will become glitched up when he throws you, performs his roundhouse kick, or blocks.
-(The safe-landing technique does work, by the way.)
+- Barbon is somewhat finalized, however, his sprite will become glitched when he throws you, performs his roundhouse kick, or blocks.
+Barbon lacks get-up invincibility.

 - The health bar for bosses works similarly to the player's lives.
 The boss falls down once a star is depleted, and damage is not carried over.
 It functions as one long health bar in the final.

 - Some of the electronic signs in the background are broken, as well as the orange windows at the beginning (which seem to use the "DUNK" graphics).

 - In the diagonally scrolling section, some of the enemies appear out of thin air.
 This is because the enemy location points have an error in them, where they are supposed to come out the doors, but instead awkwardly out of the wall.